jdeveloperw/ut-parking-records/README.md

 greg_project
 ============

 Greg's Access DB project.
-To infinity, and beyond!

 This will replace the Parking Record report generation, currently in Microsoft Access.

-It has a web UI written in AngularJS which communicates with the MySQL DB through a REST API.
+This project has a web UI written in AngularJS.
+The UI has been mocked out with fake data, but it will eventually communicate with the MySQL database through a REST API.

 <pre>
 greg_project